Safety and Efficacy of Licaminlimab Ophthalmic Solution for the Treatment of Dry Eye Disease (RELIEF)

 Placebo Comparator: Vehicle

-inert ophthalmic suspension vehicle of OCS-02 Subjects will receive vehicle eye drops TID for 6 weeks.
-All subjects will be assigned artificial tears TID for 2 weeks.
+inert ophthalmic solution vehicle of OCS-02 Subjects will be randomized to receive vehicle eye drops three times daily (TID) for 6 weeks.

 What is the study measuring?